Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls: Distributional Synthetic Control with Group Heterogeneity

 \subsection{Comparison with \cite{gunsilius2023distributional}}

 Group level unobservable $V_{gt}$ is not present in \cite{gunsilius2023distributional}, where $Y^{N}_{igt}$ is assumed to be equal to $h(U_{igt},t)$.
 For any realization of $U_{igt}=u$, the model implies $Y^{N}_{igt}=h(u,t)$, which by construction can only change in time, but is fixed across all groups.
 Our model, on the other hand, allows for both time and group heterogeneity because $V_{gt}$'s realization changes in $g$ and $t$.
-For instance, still for $U_{igt}=u$ for all $g$ and $t$, if $V_{gt}=v_{gt}$ for different $g$ and $t$, we then have $Y^{N}_{igt}=h(u,v_{gt},j)$ where $j\in\{pre,post\}$.
-Since $v_{gt}$ is unobserved and can change in $t$, our model is equivalent to some $h'(u,g,t)$, allowing the production function to change in both $g$ and $t$.
+Moreover, we can also allow deterministic time trend as discussed in Section \ref{sec.trend}.

-Moreover, when group level heterogeneity indeed exists, the synthetic control in \cite{gunsilius2023distributional} may not fit the counterfactual well.
+When group level heterogeneity indeed exists, the synthetic control in \cite{gunsilius2023distributional} may not fit the counterfactual well.
 Suppose our model is true.
 Denote the realized $Y_{gt}(\tau_{U})$ in each $g$ and $t$ by $y_{gt}(\tau_{U})$. \cite{gunsilius2023distributional} obtains weights $\lambda_{g}$s by the following equation under our notation: